 At this point, you should decide whether you want a standard or an in-depth visit.
 If you want the standard one or are limited in time, then the information in this post should be enough.
-And if you prefer an in-depth tour, I would suggest either joining a tour or hiring a guide.
+And if you prefer an in-depth tour, I would suggest joining a tour or hiring a guide.
 Almost all Old City tours stop at the Church Of The Holy Sepulchre.
 Just ask them how much time you will spend inside the church (not including free time).
 Aim for at least one hour.

 The problem with tours is that most of them are during midday.
-And in earlier in this post, I suggested visiting early (the earlier, the better).
+And earlier in this post, I suggested visiting early (the earlier, the better).
 Thus, if you want both an in-depth tour and visiting Aedicule, I recommend making two separate visits.
 First, start with a tour and learn about the church.
 Moreover, you might get lucky, and there will be no long line to the Aedicule, and you could visit the Holy Sepulchre at the same time.
-If not, then make another early morning visit for the Aedicule and Golgotha.
+If not, make another early morning visit for the Aedicule and Golgotha.

 How Much Time a Visit to Church Of The Holy Sepulchre Takes?